gpuweb/gpuweb/proposals/compatibility-mode.md

 The spec is modified so that *all* Core-capable Adapters (including Core-defaulting Adapters) list `"webgpu-core"` as a feature, and all device requests to Core-defaulting Adapters automatically enable the `"webgpu-core"` feature.

+To check whether a Device has a capability not supported by default in Compatibility Mode, simply check for the specific feature or limit, or check `device.features.has("webgpu-core")` if none exists.

 ```webidl
 partial interface GPUAdapter {
     readonly attribute DOMstring featureLevel;